2020PB/police-brutality/reports/Utah.md

 ### Police shove an old man with a cane to the ground | May 30th

-The old man was shoved and pushed by the police, which led him to hit the railing and collapse
+The old man was shoved and pushed by the police, which led him to hit the railing and collapse.

 tags: elderly, push, shove, shields